British multinational bank HSBC is reportedly suspending credit card payments to cryptocurrency exchange Binance.

 Barclays’ move was followed by retail and commercial bank Santander UK, which said it would be blocking payments from customer accounts to Binance.

 “We want to let you know that we’ll be stopping payments from Santander accounts to Binance wherever possible.
 This follows the Financial Conduct Authority’s recent warning to consumers and is to help protect you from fraud.
-For now, we won’t be restricting payments from Binance into your account(s).”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+For now, we won’t be restricting payments from Binance into your account(s).”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram